‘Outlander’ Season 3: New Pics Of Jamie And Claire, New Trailer

 “I don’t get a sense that he’s moved on emotionally, particularly,” he explained.
 “I don’t get a sense that he’s gotten involved with anyone else.
 He seems like a man who’s sort of had to bury that bit of himself.”

-As big of a shock as it is — and as painful as it is to learn that Claire is pregnant with Jamie’s child — Frank accepts the baby as his own and raises her with Claire.
+As big of a shock as it is and as painful as it is to learn that Claire is pregnant with Jamie’s child, Frank accepts the baby as his own and raises her with Claire.

 “His good qualities are that he’s loyal, I think he has — he’s moral,” Menzies reminds fans.